cookpad/trice/README.md

 X-REQUESTED-AT: 2016-02-15T13:00:00+09:00
 ```

-Value format, which specified both query parameter and header, should be `Time.parsse` parasable.
+Value format, which specified both query parameter and header, should be `Time.parse` parasable.

 #### Enable/Disable stubbing